How to choose an abortion provider that puts your choices front and centre

 The next key consideration is CHOICE of treatment type.
 Does the service you are considering offer you a choice of options?

 If you are eligible for telemedicine, you can choose to be treated at home or face-to-face in a clinic.
-During the pandemic, many patients who are eligible have opted for telemedicine to minimise the risk of being exposed to the virus.
-However, you are entitled to choose whichever which suits you.
+You are entitled to choose whichever which suits you.
 If you are not offered the choice of being seen face-to-face and that is your preference, ask if another provider is available so that your choice is respected.

 CHOICE is also important if you require or request a surgical procedure.
-Most abortions are treated under 10 weeks in England and Wales and can normally be treated medically, but everyone can opt to be treated surgically.
-If that is your preference, ask the booking service about the choice of anaesthetic: from general anaesthetic to conscious sedation or nothing at all.
+Most abortions are treated under 10 weeks in England and Wales and can normally be treated medically, but you can also opt to be treated surgically.
+If that is your preference, ask the booking service about what a surgical abortion involves and the choice of anaesthetic offered.

 3. Ask about counselling options

-Everyone who comes to MSI Reproductive Choices is offered counselling if they would like it – and again this can be offered either over the telephone or face-to-face.
+Everyone who comes to MSI Reproductive Choices is offered telephone counselling if they would like it.

 4. Read the available CQC inspection reports